awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-ssm-documents.md

 + `AWS-RunPatchBaselineAssociation`
 + `AWS-RunPatchBaselineWithHooks`

-The four legacy SSM documents that are still available for use in some AWS Regions, but might be deprecated in the future, include:
+The four legacy SSM documents that are still available for use in some AWS Regions, but might be no longer supported in the future, include:
 + `AWS-ApplyPatchBaseline`
 + `AWS-FindWindowsUpdates`
 + `AWS-InstallMissingWindowsUpdates`